Welcome to the Ψk Network

 2000 and 2005.

 The next Psi-k conference will be held in San Sebastian-Donostia, Spain, 6 - 10 September 2015 (in the Kursaal building).
-Further information - and registration details - will be released soon.
+Further information - and registration details - are available here.

 - Call for Psi-k Workshop Proposals for 2015